javierarce/aire-madrid/README.md

 </details>

 - The first value in the `values` array corresponds to the 1 AM of the current day.
-- Not all the stations provide information about all the pollutants.
+- Pollutant IDs can be found [here](/javierarce/aire-madrid/wiki/pollutants).
-- For [these pollutants](#how-is-the-quality-index-calculated) a scoring is offered.
+- For [these pollutants](/javierarce/aire-madrid/wiki/how-are-quality-indexes-calculated) a scoring is offered.

 #### Get the list of stations